I also think a canoe tour can be part of a perfect one day in Alleppey.

 Be sure to take a look the Best of Alleppey Travel Guide so you can plan the PERFECT trip to Alleppey!

-Also be sure to take a look the Kerala Travel Guide for one week in Kerala so you can plan the PERFECT trip to Kerala!
+Also be sure to take a look at ideas for one week in Kerala so you can plan the PERFECT trip to Kerala, as well as ideas for one month in South India so you can plan the perfect trip to South India!

 HAPPY BACKWATERS CANOE TOURING IN ALLEPPEY!